-- 1. 'I've noticed you've (continued to) (describe behaviour)...and you know our rule about (refer to one of the four rules).' - 2.
+- 1. 'I've noticed you've (continued to) (describe behaviour)...and you know we need to show (school value)' - 2.
 'You need to go to the reflection room.'

 On arrival at a partner class, the other adult calmly and quietly shows them where to sit without directing any class attention to them.
 There is no discussion about the behaviour that has occurred, only a reminder that they need to sit down and do the work given.